damianoazzolini/damianoazzolini.github.io/_posts/2021-12-22-PrologGlossary.md

 ```
 are atoms.

-*Variables* in Prolog starts with uppercase letter and, differently form other programming
+*Variables* in Prolog starts with an uppercase letter and, differently form other programming
-languages, once they are assigned to a value (in Prolog terminology, *bound*) their value cannot
+languages, once they are assigned to a value (in Prolog terminology, *bound*) their value be changed
-be changed.
+only through a special technique called *backtracking*.

 These are examples of variables:
 ```